sejnub/hass-alert2-ui/README.md

     Lastly, if you installed Alert2 UI manually and configure dashboards via the UI, then enable "Advanced mode" in your user profile, then click on Settings -> Dashboards -> Resources.
 "Resources" may appear only in the triple vertical dots on the upper right of the dashboards page.
 Click on "Add Resource" to add `alert2.js`.

-1. `alert2.js` defines a custom UI card called `custom:alert2-overview`.
+1. `alert2.js` defines two custom UI cards called `custom:alert2-overview` and `custom:alert2-manager`.
 If you configure dashboards via the UI, start editing a dashboard, then click on "Add Card" (or the "+" icon), then manually add a card of type `custom:alert2-overview`.

     If you're using yaml to specify a dashboard, you can add the Alert2 overview card to your dashboard by adding it to the list of cards in a view, like (in bold):